 The Early Internet Era

-The original it became popular in the late 1990s and early 2000s during the rise of internet chatrooms.
+The original meaning of IT became popular in the late 1990s and early 2000s during the rise of internet chatrooms.

-Platforms like AOL Instant Messenger, Yahoo Messenger, and IRC chats were built around meeting strangers online.
+Platforms like AOL Instant Messenger, Yahoo Messenger, and IRC chats encouraged quick conversations with strangers.
 Since typing full introductions took time, users shortened common questions into abbreviations.

-“ASL?” quickly became one of the most recognized internet phrases.
+“ASL?” became one of the most recognized internet shortcuts of that generation.

 A typical conversation looked like this: